Exaii2/blender-creature-limb-drawer/README.md

 - LIMBEND DIRECTION

-Sometimes, when extruding endpoints, the resulting endpoint might be incorrectly aligned.
+Sometimes, when extruding endpoints, the resulting connected endpoint might be incorrectly aligned.
 I have yet to find a consistent solution for this.
-Sometimes, extruding the endpoint once more can fix this.
+Extruding the vertex endpoint once more can fix this.
+Be careful when subdividing edges, this can cause the ends to flip, too.

 - LIMB ORIENTATION